-The Company pays the majority of the premium costs for employee medical and dental benefits and matches employee's contributions to a plan, which is compliant pursuant to Section 401(k) of the U.S. Internal Revenue Code (the "US IRC"), up to a maximum of 4% of base salary and subject to the maximum contribution limit set by the U.S. Internal Revenue Service.
+The Company pays the majority of the premium costs for employee medical and dental benefits and matches certain U.S.-based employee's contributions to a plan, which is compliant pursuant to Section 401(k) of the U.S. Internal Revenue Code (the "US IRC"), up to a maximum of 4% of base salary and subject to the maximum contribution limit set by the U.S. Internal Revenue Service.
 The Company does not have a company-sponsored pension plan.